isomerpages/nyp-sirs/_retail-programmes/1c-advanced-certificate-in-retail-operations.md

 <p>To achieve a full qualification, individuals must successfully attain competency in all the following modules:</p>

-<b>Adapt to Change (24 hours)</b>
-<p>Understand the effects and implications of change to ensure alignment of staff competencies in relation to the new workplace needs.
-Promote a corporate culture of lifelong learning to enable staff to stay relevant at the workplace and ensure the growth of the organisation.</p>
+<b>Adapt to Change (24 hours)</b><br>Understand the effects and implications of change to ensure alignment of staff competencies in relation to the new workplace needs.
+Promote a corporate culture of lifelong learning to enable staff to stay relevant at the workplace and ensure the growth of the organisation.

-<b>People and Relationship Management (24 hours)</b>
-<p>Recognise the diversities at current workplace that is characterized by different nationalities, races, ethnicities, generations, religions, cultures, and abilities.
-Learn to build a harmonious and inclusive workplace that appreciates differences to encourage greater range of talent, broaden skill base and therefore, become more competitive and innovative.</p>
+<b>People and Relationship Management (24 hours)</b><br>Recognise the diversities at current workplace that is characterized by different nationalities, races, ethnicities, generations, religions, cultures, and abilities.
+Learn to build a harmonious and inclusive workplace that appreciates differences to encourage greater range of talent, broaden skill base and therefore, become more competitive and innovative.

-<b>Productivity Improvement (18 hours)</b>
-<p>Understand current trends in retail and how to use analytical tools to identify areas and key targets for productivity improvement in achieving organization goals.
-Using the ability to lead and drive workplace efficiency and effectiveness to help the workplace to bring about better customer experience leading to higher productivity outcome and better business results.</p>
+<b>Productivity Improvement (18 hours)</b><br>Understand current trends in retail and how to use analytical tools to identify areas and key targets for productivity improvement in achieving organization goals.
+Using the ability to lead and drive workplace efficiency and effectiveness to help the workplace to bring about better customer experience leading to higher productivity outcome and better business results.

-<b>Service Coaching (18 hours)</b>
-<p>Use right coaching techniques to help staff address service gaps and monitor their progress for improvements in the delivery of customer experience.
-Promoting coaching culture to propel the workplace into a high-performance organisation.</p>
+<b>Service Coaching (18 hours)</b><br>Use right coaching techniques to help staff address service gaps and monitor their progress for improvements in the delivery of customer experience.
+Promoting coaching culture to propel the workplace into a high-performance organisation.

-<b>Customer Experience Innovation (18 hours)</b>
-<p>Driving innovative customer experience requires active listening to customers and meeting all their needs, be it defined or yet to be conceived.
-As organisations promote customer experience as a competitive advantage, it becomes imperative to embrace disruptions, provide value propositions that matters and turn customer data into insights for greater customer engagement.</p>
+<b>Customer Experience Innovation (18 hours)</b><br>Driving innovative customer experience requires active listening to customers and meeting all their needs, be it defined or yet to be conceived.
+As organisations promote customer experience as a competitive advantage, it becomes imperative to embrace disruptions, provide value propositions that matters and turn customer data into insights for greater customer engagement.

-<b>Service Planning and Implementation (24 hours)</b>
-<p>Understand the importance of a customer-centric approach to the business and provide superior and memorable customer experience to gain and sustain a competitive advantage in today's marketplace.
-Learn to align organization service operations to empower staff and strengthen processes to elevate customer experience.</p>
+<b>Service Planning and Implementation (24 hours)</b><br>Understand the importance of a customer-centric approach to the business and provide superior and memorable customer experience to gain and sustain a competitive advantage in today's marketplace.
+Learn to align organization service operations to empower staff and strengthen processes to elevate customer experience.

-<b>Workplace Communication (18 hours)</b>
-<p>Develop and apply appropriate communication styles and techniques to build trust within workplace and ultimately elevate customer experience and boost morale, commitment, and efficiency among employees.</p>
+<b>Workplace Communication (18 hours)</b><br>Develop and apply appropriate communication styles and techniques to build trust within workplace and ultimately elevate customer experience and boost morale, commitment, and efficiency among employees.

 <h4>Duration</h4>
-<p>Duration is 6 months for day class (once a week) or 6 months for night class (twice a week)</p>
+<p>Duration is 6 months for day class (once a week) or 6 months for night class (twice a week).</p>

 <h4>Entry Requirements</h4>
 <ul>
 <li>GCE ‘O’ level Credit (at least C6) in English and Mathematics or Workplace Literacy and Numeracy (WPLN) score: Level 5 for Reading, Listening and Numeracy, and</li>
 <li>With at least 2 years supervisory working experience in retail or 3 years supervisory/managerial working experience in non-retail sector</li>
  </ul>

 <h4>Fees</h4>